 I've been using ice cream scoops to portion out cookie dough since I started baking commercially back in (gasp) 1985, and have had some of mine for nearly as long.
 They effortlessly make perfectly shaped cookies, and are a very worthwhile investment.
 I have five or six different sizes; the scoop I used to make these is about 1½ Tablespoons and is similar to this one.

-Larger scoops, like this size and this size, are great for muffin batter and giant cookies, such as my Yip Yap Chocolate Chip and Raisin Banana Snaps.
+Larger scoops, like this size and this size, are great for muffin batter and giant cookies, such as my Big, Soft, and Chewy Whole Wheat Chocolate Chip Raisin Cookies.
 I use a small scoop to make the Baby Chocolate Chip and Toffee Shortbread Cookies, and an itty bitty scoop makes darling—though slightly time consuming—mini cookies.

-As always, I urge you to use local and organic ingredients whenever you can.
-They really do make a difference and often don't cost much more.
+As always, I urge you to use local and organic ingredients; they really do make a difference and often don't cost much more.
 We love Trader Joe's organic peanut butter, and it's just $2.99 a jar.
-Organic butter often goes on sale this time of year and freezes well for months; a while back I bought 20 pounds for $2.50 a pound at Whole Foods.
-Organic flours can be a bulk bin bargain.
+Organic butter often goes on sale this time of year and freezes well for months, and organic flours are practically mainstream.
 Look for local honey and real farm eggs at the farmers' market.
-LocalHarvest.org is a great resource for finding local food.
+LocalHarvest.org is a great resource for finding locally produced food.

 1/2 cup honey